Skip to content

 You already know that this banking concept has nothing to do with paying yourself back the interest in an insurance policy, so how exactly does this strategy help you get ahead?

 It has to do with the MIRACLE of compound interest.
-To see this compound interest action, we’ve put together a six-minute video explaining the simple science behind becoming your own banker.
+To see this compound interest in action, we’ve put together a six-minute video explaining the simple science behind becoming your own banker.

 What a wondrous phenomenon!